prosyslab/bayesmith-artifact/README.md

   ./run-all.sh --bayesmith
   ```
   For example, `cd ~/bingo-ci-experiment && ./run_single.sh sort --bayesmith; cd ~/dynaboost/eval && ./run-single.sh sort --bayesmith` runs DynaBoost with learned model for `sort`.
-  The results will be stored in `~/bingo/sortbayesmith-stats.txt`.
+  The result can be found in `~/bingo/sortbayesmith-stats.txt`.
   The number of interactions is `#(lines of the result file) - 1`.
   In the case of `sort`, it takes about an hour.
   Running all benchmarks takes about 12 hours to finish.